johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
 These corpuses were obtained from 3 primary sources.
 These were the White House website and the offical websites for President Bush and President Obama.
 None of these corpuses were cross-referenced with their corresponding videos.
-Additionally, the only text cleaning performed was related to meta data, such as "White House photographer <name> took this photo."
+Additionally, the only text cleaning performed was related to removing specific meta data, such as "White House photographer <name> took this photo."
 </p>

 ### Experiment 1: